Website Manager

 • The age at which a child enters a club program varies depending on the organization and the level of competition.

-• There's a trend toward younger ages in select baseball/softball, but it's crucial to ensure that children maintain a healthy balance between sports and other activities.
+• It's important to maintain a healthy balance between sports and other activities.

-• It is important to remember that every child develops at their own rate.
+• Every child develops at their own rate.

-• It's essential to consider the child's physical, emotional, and social development when deciding whether to enter a club program.
+• Consider your child's physical, emotional, and social development when deciding whether to enter a club program.

-• Costs — both finanical and time — must be factored into your decision.
+• Costs—both financial and time—must be factored into your decision.

 Local Club Teams